lammps/lammps/doc/src/Howto_type_labels.rst

 not defined for a particular numeric type, only its numeric type can be used.

-The first example uses a default label map for bond types.
+The first example uses the default label map for bond types.
 The second uses a label map with mapID = Map2.

 .. code-block:: LAMMPS